 Living in Falls Church, VA

 With a footprint of just 2.2 square miles, it's no wonder Falls Church, Virginia's, nickname is "the Little City."
 Located off Route 66 about 7 miles from Washington, D.C., this city with the curious name may be small, but it's hugely appealing for those wishing to live near the nation's capital in a more peaceful, less-congested, small-town setting.
-About that name?
-Falls Church VA, gets it from The Falls Church, built in 1762, that still holds services; George Washington served as a vestryman there.
+Falls Church VA, gets its name from The Falls Church, built in 1762, that still holds services; George Washington served as a vestryman there.

 Things to Do